aksh98md/EmbeddedSystemsF20/index.md

 train_model_result.PNG

-Before sending the detect_image signal to the raspberry pi, we also need to test our model in the test.py file.
+Before sending the detect_image signal to the Raspberry Pi, we also need to test our model in the test.py file.
 Once the webcam has detect a gesture, the model will detect which gesture is it and show 1.0 to the gesture it thinks has the highest possiblity to be the right answer.
 Our result is shown below and is quite accurate:

 predict_result.PNG